tellerlin/claude-code-router/README.md

 -   **Plugin System**: Extend functionality with custom transformers.

 ### 🆕 New Features in This Fork
--   **API Key Rotation**: Support for multiple API keys with automatic rotation and load balancing
+- **API Key Rotation**: Automatically rotates through a list of API keys for higher availability.
--   **Multiple Rotation Strategies**: round_robin, random, weighted, least_used
--   **Smart Error Handling**: Automatic retry, failure counting, cooldown mechanism
+- **Smart Error Handling**: Automatically retries failed requests with the next available key, tracks failure counts, and implements a cooldown period for temporarily failing keys.
--   **Status Monitoring**: Real-time monitoring of API key rotation status via `ccr status` and `ccr rotation` commands
+- **Status Monitoring**: Real-time monitoring of each API key's status (active, unused, failed) via the `ccr status` command.
 -   **Enhanced Testing**: Comprehensive testing suite with `ccr test` command for all models and API keys
 -   **Background Service Management**: Proper service lifecycle with automatic startup and cleanup